inertia7/timeSeries_sp500_R/README.md

 From here we do residual diagnostics to see if our model displays residuals that are white noise.

 ### Residual Diagnostics
+We visually inspect the residual diagnostics of our model to ensure our residuals are white noise; we employ the `<tsdisplay>` to give us the standardized residuals, ACF plot of the residuals and the Ljung-Box statistics which are all explained more indepth in the project.

+We also included a histogram of the residuals to show that they display a fairly normally distribution which ensure we haven't violated our assumptions.

+## Forecast
+Once we have our model we forecast the year 2015 and see how it compares to the actual values!

+We won't go into = detail here but we outlined several other forecasting methods to use as comparisons.
+The other forecasting methods we included are:

+- ** Box-Cox Transformation Forecast**
+- ** Mean Forecast **
+- ** Naive Forecast **
+- ** Seasonal Naive Forecast **
+- ** Exponential Smoothing Forecast **

+These forecasting methods more concisely detailed on [HERE](https://www.otexts.org/fpp/2/3) by **Rob J Hyndman** and **George Athanasopoulos**